isomerpages/moe-meridianpri/_the-meridian-experience/Teaching & Learning Programmes/Science Department.md

 <p><strong><u>DIFFERENTIATED SUPPORT FOR EVERY CHILD</u></strong>
 </p>
 <p>1.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; EXCELLENCE 2000 SCIENCE (E2K SCIENCE)</p>
-<p>To further develop the potential of students in Science, selected P4 and
+<p align="justify">To further develop the potential of students in Science, selected P4 and
 P5^ students who demonstrate high interest and ability in Science are selected to join in the E2K Science programme.
 The E2K Science Programme in Singapore is&nbsp;an enrichment program, focusing on scientific investigation and